-Representing men in a North Carolina divorce is tough work, considering that one has to contend with existing stereotypes.
+Representing men in divorce is tough work.
+There are still stereotypes about men in divorce.
 In any divorce case, traditionally the sympathies are with the woman and often men and fathers do not receive a fair/ level playing field.
-Such ‘anti-men’ thinking amongst courts and the general public may not be malicious or even conscious, but it is hurtful.
+Such ‘anti-men’ thinking in courts and the general public may not be malicious or even conscious but it is hurtful.
 The majority of men are good fathers who want time with their children, supporting spouses who are generous in the support they want to pay and desiring of a fair outcome.
 Divorce lawyers for men always have to consider the court climate in getting the best outcome for their clients.